godspeedsystems/gs-documentation/docs/microservices-framework/API & Event.md

 ```

 ### How to access JWT payload
-You can access the complete JWT payload as ctx.inputs.data.user in JS/TS workflows.
+You can access the complete JWT payload as ctx.inputs.data.user in JS/TS functions.

-Example access from TS workflow
+Example access from TS function
 ```ts
 import { GSCloudEvent, GSContext, PlainObject, GSStatus, logger } from "@godspeedsystems/core";
 export default function (ctx: GSContext) {